fiskWasTaken/fisk.cc/content/post/backpack-tf-x-php-pm.md

 * Fine-tune what data is kept between requests, and use PHP memory as a primary cache layer.
 * Keep database handles open, eliminating the overhead of opening and closing connections per request.

+### Better than Redis: in-memory cache

+If you're using a composite caching library that interfaces with Redis or another cache provider, you should take advantage of PHP's own memory.

+backpack.tf's cache implementation for the item schema and item prices

 ## In Production

 First things first, you will definitely want to put PHP-PM behind nginx just as you would with PHP-FPM.
 This is to defer static file handling to nginx, so only actual page requests are sent upstream.